vakhtangi44/rsschool-cv/cv.md

 * *[Linkedin](https://www.linkedin.com/in/vakhtangi-kapanadze-856803186/)*

 ### Briefly About Myself:
-*I want to learn Front-End Development in RSSchool!*
+*Since 2018 I am an attorney in civil law, every day increase the usage of the tech field, so I decided to learn the tech field to be able to make jurisdiction more simple and available to everyone.
+So I want to learn Front-End Development in RSSchool!*

 ### Work Experience: